Jason Yarbrough, CMT, ANMT

 For instance, most of the time, lower back pain doesn't just come from the lower back, there's often involvement from dysfunctional glutes, hamstrings, hip flexors, and possibly calves and adductors as well.
 Strengthening and stretching certain muscles can also help.
 I can show you which ones.

-The same is true with pain down the arm.
-The same is true with pain in the mid back between the shoulder blades, and in the upper traps, etc.
+The same is true with pain down the arm, and with pain in the mid back between the shoulder blades, and in the upper traps, etc.

-Come and see how much better you can feel when you have a massage appointment with someone who is a true expert in manual therapy.
+Come and see how much better you can feel when you have a massage appointment with someone who is a true expert in manual therapy (that would be me, Jason, just so we're clear ;).

 Here are some additional benefits massage therapy can offer: